The Incentive Scheme

 - A grant decision will be confirmed with a provisional Grant Letter from The Norwegian Film Institute.

-- Grant decisions are valid for two years, with the possibility of a one-year extension due to force majeure or other special circumstances.
+- Grant decisions are valid for 12 months, with the possibility of a one-year extension.

 - Request for payment of the grant must be sent to The Norwegian Film Institute within six months after production terminates in Norway and disbursement is conditional on the delivery of the requested materials in the Grant Letter.